 Our people believe peace is a state of mind obtained through a strong connection to Spirit.
-Our Elders teach us that practicing the Good Mind will cause our spirit to grow, and our communities to be strengthened.
+This connection, along with our connections to the natural world, to our ancestors, and to each other will cause our spirit to grow, and our communities to be strengthened.